-New Hampshire Seacoast
+Fall in Love with the New Hampshire Seacoast

 Follow Route 1A/Ocean Boulevard down the New Hampshire coastline and you'll pass through Wallis Sands, Rye North Beach, Rye Beach, Hampton, and finally arrive at Seabrook Beach.
 Go any further south and you're in Massachusetts.
 New Hampshire's 17 miles of coastline is the shortest of any of the US coastal states.
 It's a beautiful drive, albeit a short one.
 From Portsmouth, you're a mere 45 minutes from Boston and Portland and about 30 minutes from Gunstock Ski Mountain.

 Activities & Sightseeing